windytan/redsea/README.md

 For Raspberry Pi 1 it's necessary to change `-A std` to `-A fast`.
 This way more more CPU cycles will be left to redsea.

-Note that `rtl_fm` will tune a bit off; this is normal and is done to avoid the DC spike.
+Note that `rtl_fm` will tune the receiver a bit off-center; this is normal and is done to avoid the DC spike.
+See the `rtl_fm` FAQ for more about this behavior.

 ### Listening and decoding live